 A sleek and imposing design that will help it stand out in a crowd, the seven-seat Sorento is certainly up to any challenge no matter how tough.
 The equipment level is excellent, along with a great safety package and a drive that will definitely not leave you wanting.
-The arrival of two sportier trim levels and a fabulous eight-speed automatic gearbox adds to the all-round appeal.
+Now in its fourth generation, it’s the ideal SUV for any active family.

 The goodPremium quality, well equipped and exceptionally practical

 The badPrices have crept up to almost £47k for range-topper